Self-Supervised Siamese Autoencoders: A Siamese Denoising Autoencoder

 \subsection{Architecture}

-\paragraph{Input.} SidAE uses two views $\x_1$ and $\x_2$, which are obtained by applying two augmentations $t_1$ and $t_2$, which we sample from a set of augmentations $T$.
-We employ the same augmentation pipeline as in SimSiam \citep{chen2021exploring} for CIFAR-10 which consists of the following transformations stated in PyTorch \citep{paszke2019pytorch} notations: (i) \texttt{RandomResizedCrop} with scale in $[0.2,1]$, (ii) \texttt{ColorJitter} with brightness=0.4, contrast=0.4, saturation=0.4, and hue=0.1 applied with probability $p=0.8$, (iii) \texttt{RandomGrayscale} applied with probability $p=0.2$, and (iv) \texttt{RandomHorizontalFlip} applied with probability $p=0.5$.
+\paragraph{Input.} SidAE uses two views, $\x_1$ and $\x_2$, which are obtained by applying two augmentations, $t_1$ and $t_2$, which we sample from a set of augmentations $T$.
+We employ the same augmentation pipeline as in SimSiam \cite{chen2021exploring} for CIFAR-10 which consists of the following transformations stated in PyTorch \cite{paszke2019pytorch} objects: (i) \texttt{ColorJitter} with $\operatorname{brightness}=0.4$, $\operatorname{contrast}=0.4$, $\operatorname{saturation}=0.4$, and $\operatorname{hue}=0.1$ applied with probability $p=0.8$, (ii) \texttt{RandomResizedCrop} with scale in $[0.2,1]$, (iii) \texttt{RandomGrayscale} applied with probability $p=0.2$, and (iv) \texttt{RandomHorizontalFlip} applied with probability $p=0.5$.
+For Fashion-MNIST and MNIST, we additionally apply a \texttt{GaussianBlur} with a standard deviation in $[0.1,2.0]$ with probability $p = 0.5$.

-For MNIST and Fashion-MNIST, we additionally apply a \texttt{GaussianBlur} with a standard deviation in $[0.1,2.0]$ applied with probability $p = 0.5$.
-This augmentation has usually been included for training Siamese networks on ImageNet.
-Yet, it has not been used for training SimSiam on CIFAR-10 \citep{chen2021exploring}, which we follow to ensure our results are fair and comparable, since CIFAR-10 pictures already have a rather low resolution compared to the complexity of the objects shown.
-Adding additional blurring would make them hardly identifiable for a human observer, contradicting the reasoning that the transformations should represent factors under which a human would still recognize an object.
-However, Fashion-MNIST and MNIST samples are still recognizable after blurring.
-We depict some examples of the transformations in Figure~\ref{fig:augmentations}.

-\paragraph{Encoder.} The backbone network in the encoder is based on the PyTorch \citep{paszke2019pytorch} implementation of ResNet-18 \citep{he2016deep}.
-As in SimSiam, we replace the last fully connected layer with a 3-layer projection MLP.
+\paragraph{Encoder.} The backbone network in the encoder is a ResNet-18 \citep{he2016deep}.
+As in SimSiam, we replace the last fully-connected layer with a 3-layer projection MLP.

-\paragraph{Decoder.} The decoder is another neural network built with the encoder in mind.
-After the inputs $\x_1$ and $\x_2$ are encoded into the latent representations $\z_1$ and $\z_2$, they are fed into the decoder, producing the reconstructions $\x'_1$ and $\x'_2$.
-The decoder mirrors the encoder in that it upsamples the data step-by-step to reconstruct an output of the original input size (three channels of size $32 \times 32$).
-For this purpose, a fully connected layer followed by five transposed convolution layers are stacked on each other.
-The output channels of each transposed convolution are chosen to mirror the downsampling process of the backbone.
-Their kernels have a size of $3 \times 3$, $\operatorname{padding} = 1$, $\operatorname{output\ padding} = 1$, and $\operatorname{stride} = 2$.
-While the encoder uses skip connections, we decided against building residual decoders, resulting in a rather simple architecture, decreasing complexity, and keeping it similar to SimSiam.
+\paragraph{Decoder.} After the inputs $\x_1$ and $\x_2$ are encoded into the latent representations $\z_1$ and $\z_2$, they are fed into the decoder, producing the reconstructions $\x'_1$~and~$\x'_2$.
+The decoder mirrors the encoder in that it up-samples the data step-by-step to reconstruct an output of the original input size.
+For this purpose, a fully-connected layer followed by five transposed convolution layers are stacked on each other.
+Their kernels have a size of $3 \times 3$, [output] padding of 1, and stride of 2. \looseness=-1

 \paragraph{Predictor.} The predictor is a two-layer MLP, the same as in SimSiam \citep{chen2021exploring}.
 It maps the latent representations $\z_1$ and $\z_2$ to another latent space to produce two embeddings $\mathbf{p}_1$ and $\mathbf{p}_2$.
 Both $\z_i$ and $\mathbf{p}_j$ ($i, j \in \{ 1, 2 \}$ and $i \neq j$) have the same dimensionality since they are compared to each other later.
 We depict the full structure with the encoder, projector, decoder, and predictor in Figure~\ref{fig:components}.